assistant professor of hispanic ministry and religious education

 Book on Catholic multicultural congregations (Fordham University Press, in progress)

-Book on parishes with Hispanic ministry (Liturgical Press, in progress)
+Book on the Hispanic Catholic Experience (Liturgical Press, in progress)

 For a complete list of publications see: Hosffman Ospino – Publications